totto-ro/productManagement_Angular/README.md

-# Authors
+# Project Product Management
 Objectives:

-Create a full CRUD app with Angular, Express, Node, and MongoDB
+1. Create a full CRUD app with Angular, Express, Node, and MongoDB

+2. Use nested routing

-Include backend validations
+3. Include backend validations

-Create an application where users submit their favorite authors.
-List all the authors on the first page.
-From there, the user may click on a button to edit or delete each author.

-The edit form must be pre-populated with the existing data for the author.

-Use backend validations to ensure that all author names and quotes are at least three characters long.
-If the user does not pass validations, display an error message.
-Validations must also be applied when editing an author.
+Build a product manager app in which a user may view a home page, the product list page, product creation page (with validations), and product edit page (with validations).